 Hiring a workers compensation lawyer isn’t really required when filing a workers comp claim.
 But it can help you ensure a favorable result.

 You see, proving that drug and alcohol intoxication had nothing to do with your injury can be hard.
 Not to mention that it can be terribly confusing for someone not familiar with the law.
-This is why you need a workers’ compensation lawyer.
+This is why you need an experienced workers’ compensation lawyer like Victor Malca.
 Your employer and insurance provider will try really hard to prove that your injury is caused by intoxication or drug abuse.
 An experienced workers’ compensation lawyer can help you prove otherwise and get the benefits you rightfully deserve.